Tory L. Silvestrin, DDS, MSD, MSHPE

 Application and Admission Process

-Postdoctoral Application Support Service (PASS) - The Advanced Dental Education Program in Endodontics participates in the PASS application service of the American Dental Education Association (ADEA) allowing applicants to apply to multiple participating institutions using one standardized format.
-PASS application
+Submit application to the Postdoctoral Application Support Service (PASS) beginning May 2023.
+PASS application.
+The Advanced Dental Education Program in Endodontics participates in the PASS application service of the American Dental Education Association (ADEA) allowing applicants to apply to multiple participating institutions using one standardized format.
+We strongly recommend that you apply within the first two months.
+After your PASS application is received by LLUSD, a supplemental application invitation will be emailed to you.
+This can take several weeks after the PASS application has been submitted.

 Advisory to Applicants: To ensure prompt posting of your required supporting documents, complete your application before you request transcripts and test scores.